 For Emil, Tai Chi Chuan was love at first sight.
 He saw a gentlemen practicing one of the forms of Tai Chi in the place where he came to do pre-competition sparring.
 Without any hesitation Emil asked to learn this mysterious yet gracious art.
 That moment in 1987 marked the start of his journey in the “internal martial arts”, in his home country Moldova (part of the former Soviet Union).
 Studying under his first teacher Alexander Dmitrienko, Emil learned the art of Standing Meditation, the Tai Chi Chuan 24 form, Taikiken and various Qi-Gong sets.

 After coming to America in 1994, he continued to master his craft with teachers of the caliber of Tim O’Connor (disciple of Mary Chou), learning Tung family Yang Style Long Form (108 moves), the ‘fast set’ created by Tung Yi-Jie and Yang Chen Fu, saber form, and different sets of Tui-Shou (push hands).
 Emil is always on the search for improvement, and in 2005 he met sifu Sam Tam.
 With master Tam he learned the Yang Style 37 short form created by Chen Man Ching and its applications in push hands.
-In recent years Emil has studied advanced forms of Qi Gong and Tai Chi Chuan under the supervision of sifu Mark Rasmus and James Lau King.
+Constantly looking for an improvement Emil has studied advanced forms of Qi Gong and Tai Chi Chuan under the supervision of great masters like of sifu Mark Rasmus and James Lau King.
 In the recent years Emil emerged himself into the mystical world of Wu Tai Chi Chuan (Shanghai) family learning various forms of Qi Gong, Push Hands and applications from Master Yan Yuanhwa.

 Emil is certified by ATCQA (American Tai Chi and Qi Gong Association), and can often be found in different parks of Los Angeles area, doing free style push-hands with his friend and students.